kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         alb.ingress.kubernetes.io/load-balancer-name: custom-name
         ```

 - <a name="load-balancer-name-prefix">`alb.ingress.kubernetes.io/load-balancer-name-prefix`</a> specifies the custom name prefix to use for the load balancer.
 The provided value will have 11 characters appended to it for uniqueness.
-Prefixes longer than 21 characters will be treated as an error.
+Due to AWS load balancer naming constraints, specifying a prefix longer than 21 characters will be treated as an error.

     !!!note "Merge Behavior"
         `name-prefix` is exclusive across all Ingresses in an IngressGroup.